zhangxin0518/learning-cpp/README.md

 #  learning-cpp
-   learn c++ language and some strategry for smart program.
+   learn c++ language and some strategy for smart program.